Kearson DeWitt: Powers and abilities

 Kearson DeWitt controlled a massive suit of armor that he claimed was "virtually indestructible".
 While none of its arsenal was clearly revealed, the Overload armor seemed to have laser cannons, electric blasts, boot jets, and the ability to put a lot of power behind a swung punch.
 Kearson later directed similar suits of Overload armor via remote control.
 Before his seeming death, Kearson temporarily had the ability to control a vast arsenal via a neural link.

 In other media

-Kearson DeWitt appears in the Iron Man 2 movie tie-in video game, voiced by Doug Boyd.
-This version is an ex-employee of Stark Industries' Theoretical Weapons Division.
-Outside of working on the arc reactor prototype, Pepper Potts discovers Kearson was working on the secret Protean project until he was fired when the project and its potential dangers were revealed.
-As a result, Kearson began working with A.I.M. and forged an alliance with Russian General Valentin Shatalov and the Roxxon Energy Corporation to steal a copy of J.A.R.V.I.S. to advance and run their projects.
-After S.H.I.E.L.D. uncovers their operations, Kearson deduces his alliance has a spy and, faced with the possibility of losing everything, merged his PROTEAN technology with the J.A.R.V.I.S. copy to create the Ultimo battle suit.
-With the merge complete, Kearson has his men upgraded with PROTEAN implants and merges himself with Ultimo to become a techno-organic hybrid.
-Once they learn of what Kearson did, Iron Man, War Machine, and S.H.I.E.L.D. join forces to defeat him.
+Kearson DeWitt appears in Iron Man 2, voiced by Doug Boyd.
+This version is an ex-employee of Stark Industries' Theoretical Weapons Division who worked on a prototype Arc Reactor and was secretly involved with the PROTEAN project until he was fired when the latter and its potential dangers came to light.
+Following this, DeWitt joined A.I.M. and forged an alliance with Valentin Shatalov and the Roxxon Energy Corporation to steal a copy of J.A.R.V.I.S. so they can advance and run their projects.
+After S.H.I.E.L.D. uncovers their operations, DeWitt merges his PROTEAN technology and the J.A.R.V.I.S. copy to create the Ultimo battle suit before merging himself with it to become a techno-organic hybrid and fight Iron Man, War Machine, and S.H.I.E.L.D.